AislingHeanue/Misc-Projects/README.md

 # Projects
-Some miscellanious projects I have completed in the past.
+Some miscellaneous projects I have completed in the past.

 ## Board Game
-A projcect I completed as part of my Java programming course.
+A project I completed as part of my Java programming course.
 The libraries used for this project are corretto-1.8_352 and Junit5.8.1, though any version of Java 1.8 with support for JavaFX should work.

 To run this program, first compile it and then do::